Irish Castles: Where History and Paranormal Activity Combine

 Another legend involves the MacDonnells, who after their expulsion besieged the castle more than once until their forces climbed into the corner towers and hanged the English captain.
 His ghost is said to haunt a tower.

 Dunluce Castle served as the seat of the Earl of Antrim until 1690.
 Afterwards, the castle fell into ruin.

 In 2011, archaeological excavations conducted in the area discovered the remains of the town of Dunluce, which was destroyed during the Irish uprising of 1641.

-The castle has actually inspired many literary works over the years, including the orchestral tone poem Dunluce (1921) by Irish composer Norman Hay, and it also thought to be the inspiration behind Cair Paravel in C. S. Lewis’ Chronicles of Narnia (1950–1954).
+The castle has actually inspired many literary works over the years, including the orchestral tone poem Dunluce (1921) by Irish composer Norman Hay, and is also thought to be the inspiration behind Cair Paravel in C. S. Lewis’s Chronicles of Narnia (1950–1954).
 This Irish castle is also the subject of a 1990s song named “Dunluce Castle” written by George Millar and sung by the Irish Rovers.

 The Dunluce Castle has also been featured in the HBO hit drama series Game of Thrones, doubling as the stronghold of Pyke on the Iron Islands.

 Belfast Castle is situated on the sweeping slopes of Cavehill Country Park in Belfast, the capital city of Northern Ireland.
 Located four hundred feet above sea level, it provides a magnificent view of the city and Belfast Lough.